Alfa Romeo GTV and Spider: Equipment

-The GTV/Spider was equipped as standard with power steering, driver and passenger airbag, automatic air conditioning, front seatbelt pretensioners, Bosch ABS (with EBD from 1998), electric heated door mirrors, electric frameless windows with one-touch operation for the driver's side, height adjustable headlamps, front and rear foglights, third brake light, fire prevention system, reach and rake adjustable leather clad steering wheel, stitched leather gear knob, an automatic electric aerial, a stereo radio/cassette with six speakers and central locking with Alfa-CODE immobiliser, internal electric release for the bootlid and filler flap.
-The additional options were: alarm system, passenger-side airbag installation/removal, electric heated seats (GTV only), metallic paint, iridescent paint (only with Lusso trim), leather MOMO seats (only with Lusso trim) and electric sunroof (GTV only).
-For the Spider some cars could be equipped with an electric hood folding mechanism.
+The GTV/Spider was equipped as standard with power steering, driver and passenger airbags, automatic air conditioning, front seatbelt pretensioners, Bosch ABS (with EBD from 1998), electric heated door mirrors, electric frameless windows with one-touch operation for the driver's side, height adjustable headlamps, front and rear foglights, third brake light, fire prevention system, a reach and rake adjustable leather clad steering wheel, a stitched leather gear knob, an automatic electric aerial, a stereo radio/cassette player with six speakers, central locking with Alfa-CODE immobiliser and an internal electric release for the bootlid and filler flap.
+The additional options consisted of an alarm system, passenger-side airbag installation/removal, electric heated seats (GTV only), metallic paint, iridescent paint (exclusive to the Lusso trim), leather MOMO seats (exclusive to the Lusso trim) and an electric sunroof (GTV only).
+For the Spider models, some cars could be equipped with an electric hood folding mechanism.

 The Lusso was a separate trim rather than an option pack and the standard car was renamed the "Turismo" from "Medio" in the UK.
 Medio and Lusso trims on phase 1 and 2 cars were available with almost any engine, except for Medio-only 1.8 L TS.
 Phase 3 cars were divided into Medio-only 2.0 L JTS and Lusso-only 3.2 L V6, also available was "Base" M.Y.
 2003 2.0 L TS.

 Blue Style and Red Style interiors were available with Lusso trim on Phase 2 and on all Phase 3 cars.
 Blue Style consisted of blue dashboard and white or blue leather MOMO seats, while Red Style had red dashboard with red or black leather MOMO seats.
 Rest of the equipment and options remain unchanged.
 With standard black dashboard there were 4 leather MOMO seat colours to choose from (excluding limited editions): black, red and tan.
 Also light-grey but only for Spider.
 On Phase 1 cars the leather MOMO seats were available in 3 colours: red, tan and white.

 Technical

-All CF3 versions have three catalytic converters installed, two of them at the exhaust manifold.
-Previous CF1 and CF2 engines had only one catalytic converter.
+All CF3 engines have three catalytic converters installed, with two of them present at the exhaust manifold as compared to the CF1 and CF2 engines which had only one catalytic converter.

 The fuel tank has a capacity of 70 L. The battery is located in the boot of the GTV or in the storage compartment behind the seats of the Spider.
 The optional CD auto changer is located in the boot, and the fuel tank is ahead of the rear axle line, behind the rear seats for increased safety.
 The power assisted steering has a very high ratio, giving 2.2 turns lock-to-lock.
 The bonnet and bootlid are supported on nitrogen filled struts.
-A spacesaver spare wheel was supplied, and there was a no-cost option of an aerosol can of tyre repair sealant.
+A space saver spare wheel was supplied, and there was a no-cost option of an aerosol can of a tyre repair sealant.
 This was a factory standard from 1998 as it increased the usable size of the very small boot to 155 L.